avimaybee/focusflow/APP_EXPLANATION.md

   - **Authentication**: Firebase Authentication for secure user sign-in (Email/Password & Google).

 - **UI/UX Philosophy**:
-  - **Theme**: A professional, dark theme with a deep charcoal background (`#1B1F23`), a vibrant blue primary color (`#3B82F6`), and a muted purple accent.
+  - **Theme**: A professional, dark theme with a deep charcoal background (`hsl(224, 10%, 10%)`), a vibrant blue primary color (`hsl(217, 91%, 60%)`), and a muted purple accent.
-  - **Typography**: "Satoshi" font for headings and "Inter" for body text to create a clean, modern visual hierarchy.
+  - **Typography**: "Poppins" for headings and "PT Sans" for body text to create a clean, modern visual hierarchy.
   - **Layout**: A consistent layout with a global Header and Footer for most pages, while the core Chat experience utilizes a dedicated, full-screen layout.
+The landing page features a dynamic, full-page `Spotlight` and `BackgroundLines` effect for an immersive feel.

 ---